EasyPlugIn/ep-spec/protos/discovery_proto.rst

 ``ping`` Command
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This command is invoked when component need to check the other known component still alive or not.
+This command is invoked when a component need to check the other known components still alive or not.

 The following message format are valid:

 - ``PING UUID``
 - ``PING``

-The former format carry a ``UUID`` refered to destination component.
+The former format carry a ``UUID`` refered to a destination component.
 If the ``UUID`` of the receiver do not match with message ``UUID``, we MAY drop this message without response.
 Otherwise, the receiver SHOULD invoke a :ref:`cdp-pong-command`.